-A team of staff are on hand to support you during your time with us, including a Head of Sixth Form, KS5 Skills Co-ordinator, a full time Guidance Mentor, part time Mentor and a team of Form Tutors.
+A team of staff is here to support you: a Head of Sixth Form, a full-time Guidance Mentor and a team of experienced form tutors.
 Your Guidance Mentor is specifically employed to mentor, support and guide you, whilst also being available as a contact at any point in the school day.